How to find WordPress Vulnerabilities?

 Securing your website is a must to keep it protected from hackers who may attempt to penetrate your security in order to carry out their schemes.
 With new threats coming up practically every day, it’s your job to defend your WordPress website from these threats and hacking attempts.

-Here are the most common security measures you can implement on your website:
+Here at TemplateToaster website builder, i have listed most common security measures you can implement on your website:

 1. Using strong usernames and passwords